Jiaoyang-Li/MAPF-LNS2/README.md

 ./lns --help
 ```

-We provide example instance files "random-32-32-20.map" and "random-32-32-20-random-1.scen" in the repo,
+We provide example instance files "random-32-32-20.map" and "random-32-32-20-random-1.scen" in the repo.
-More instances can be download from the MAPF benchmark (https://movingai.com/benchmarks/mapf/index.html).
+More instances can be download from the [MAPF benchmark](https://movingai.com/benchmarks/mapf/index.html).
 All the experiments in the paper used in instances from the benchmark except for Experiment 5,
 for which the instances are in folder "instances".
-In particular, the format of the scen files is explained here: https://movingai.com/benchmarks/formats.html.
+In particular, the format of the scen files is explained [here](https://movingai.com/benchmarks/formats.html).
 For a given number of agents k, the first k rows of the scen file are used to generate the k pairs of start and target locations.

 ## Credits